-Parameter Description Time Interval [1s] Select the desired setting between 1s and 60s, where "s" stands for seconds.
+Parameter Description Time Interval Select the desired setting between 1s and 60s , where "s" stands for seconds.
 The default value is one second.
-Record Number [200] Select number of times the Switch will be polled between 20 and 200.
+Record Number Select number of times the Switch will be polled between 20 and 200.
 The default value is 200.
-Utilization Check whether or not to display Utilization.
+Show/Hide Check whether to display Utilization.